 While many people associate osteoporosis with women, approximately 30% of men in some countries and 45% in Singapore have been diagnosed.
 The mortality rate in the first year after a fracture, according to these experts, is also higher in men.
 Some causes include infection and cardiovascular disease.

 Immobility unmasks all the other issues.

 According to Professor Ebeling, the two approaches are to stop the breakdown of bone mass and to build new bone.
-Previously the focus was on the first with hormone replacement and the current research has shifted to developing targeted biological agents to build new bone, for example.
+Previously the focus was on the first with hormone replacement.
+The current research has shifted to developing targeted biological agents to build new bone, for example.

-Maximum bone mass gain occurs in the teenage years and while genetics can play a role, Professor Ebeling reminds us that we can always improve what we’ve got by making healthy choices as suggested above.
+Maximum bone mass gain occurs in the teenage years.
+While genetics can play a role, Professor Ebeling reminds us that we can always improve what we’ve got by making healthy choices as suggested above.

 The takeaway?
 Choose a holistic approach with good nutrition (sufficient protein, Vitamin D, and calcium), activity/movement/exercise, and a healthy lifestyle.
 It is about better health in all aspects.

 Dr Lau Tang Ching is a consultant Rheumatologist, President of the Osteoporosis Society (Singapore) and the Vice-Chairman of the National Arthritis Foundation (Singapore).
 He is helping to coordinate OPTIMAL.